OCB7D2D/OcbElectricityWorkarounds/README.md

 into its own project, since they also fix some edge-cases with the vanilla game implementation.

+You need to disable EAC to use this mod!

 ## Fix 1 - Better power duration support with sensors/triggers

 If you configure a Motion Sensor or a Trip Wire to have a power